 Many of the projects by MVRDV go beyond speculative – they are sheer conceptual exercises, designer statements that no one would possibly build.
-It would have been easy to assume that the ‘balanced barn’ was one of these, but here it is in living color, constructed in conjunction with Mole Architects.
-But is it what you would have anticipated from early-stage plans and projections?
+It would have been easy to assume that the ‘Balancing Barn’ was one of these, but here it is in living color, constructed in conjunction with Mole Architects.
+Is it what you would have anticipated from early-stage plans and projections?

 Incredible trusses make this dizzying suspension possible, though a consistency of design across the whole makes the feat look effortless.
 Still, one gets the sense the whole structure could break in half and slide down the hill at a moment’s notice.
 In this respect, it does exactly what the earliest design sketches indicate.